 the role of heredity in the causation of cancer

 He claimed that the accident caused his injury, but the court ruled that he did not provide sufficient evidence of causation.

-First Known Use of CAUSATION
+First Known Use of causation

-Rhymes with CAUSATION
+Rhymes with causation

-Seen & Heard
+Seen and Heard